notaaronhuynh/VRTIGO/README.md

 Modeled after the clinical cover-uncover test, this task alternately occludes each eye to detect vertical misalignment (skew deviation).
 It helps reveal disconjugate gaze patterns that may point to central nervous system involvement.

 5. **Finger-to-Target Test**
 Based on a previous research study from the MAPL lab.
-The focus is to learn how participants focus their body to hand
+The focus is to learn how participants focus their body to hand perception and assess dysmetria and spatial coordination in space

 6. **Head Stability Test**
 Participants fixate on a stationary virtual point in space while the VR headset captures movements in head and trunk position.
 Subtle sway patterns are analyzed to assess postural stability and balance control—key indicators of vestibular function.